-The burr that I use most for access is the cylindric-round burr with a diameter of 0,9 mm.
+The bur that I use most for access is the cylindric-round burr with a diameter of 0,9 mm.

 The second step of the cavity preparation is caries removal and I use a round low speed bur.

 Finishing the cavity using a fine bur is also very important for a better seal between tooth and restoration.
-I use for this stage an Arkansas bur on micromotor with low speed.
-As a general rule – the cavity preparation starts with high speed and water and finish with low speed and no water.
+I use for this stage a micromotor mounted Arkansas, at low speed.
+As a general rule – the cavity preparation starts with high speed and water and finishes with low speed and no water.

 The aspects of cavity preparation.
 The wedges were very helpful for the proximal areas preparations.

 The proximal wall is restored using a metallic matrix and a ring.
-First I apply the matrix, then the wedge after that I use two pieces of teflon tape and after that I place the V-ring.
-The teflon tape is used for a better fitting of the matrix in contact with the proximal walls.
+First, I applied the matrix, then the wedge after that.
+I used two pieces of teflon tape and after that I placed the V-ring.
+Teflon tape is used for a better fitting of the matrix in contact with the proximal walls.